 Does this mean my next project will be, “Positive Philosophy Part II: A Feminist Practice of Affective Exorcism and Political Transformation”?

-Now we could go in a lot of directions to explore why, but instead I’ll share a scenario from my class last fall.
+Now we could go in a lot of directions to explore why this may be appropriate, but instead I’ll share a scenario from my class last fall.

 Four of my students were giving their group presentation.
 The assignment is for students to meet outside of class and dig deeper into the materials that we discuss during the lecture earlier in the week.
 They are to have a rich conversation on their own, then bring back their new ideas, questions, and insights to the rest of the class to further our collective conversation.